Title

 The Department of Agriculture establishes Strategic Agriculture and Fishery Development Zones (SAFDZ) and a Network of Protected Areas for Agriculture and Agro-Industrial Development (NPAAAD) to enhance agricultural productivity, promote sustainable resource management, and support the modernization of the agriculture and fishery sectors in the Philippines.

-The policy of the state is to ensure all sectors and regions are given optimum opportunity to develop through rational and sustainable use of resources peculiar to each area to maximize agricultural productivity, promote efficiency and equity, and accelerate modernization of agriculture and fishery sectors.
+To ensure optimum opportunities for all sectors and regions to develop through the rational and sustainable use of local resources to maximize agricultural productivity, promote efficiency and equity, and accelerate the modernization of agriculture and fishery sectors.

-Penalties include imprisonment from two (2) to six (6) years, a fine equivalent to 100% of the government's investment cost, or both, forfeiture of the land and any improvements, and administrative sanctions by DAR such as cancellation or withdrawal of conversion authorization and blacklisting.
+Premature/illegal conversion is penalized with imprisonment of two (2) to six (8) years or a fine equivalent to 100% of the government’s investment cost, or both, plus forfeiture of land and improvements; administratively, DAR may cancel/withdraw conversion authorization and blacklist or automatically disapprove pending and subsequent conversion applications.

 Analyze Cases Smarter, Faster